-120-FOOT BOOM OPTION INCREASES SPRAYER PRO
+120-FOOT BOOM OPTION INCREASES SPRAYER PROD

-Case IH 4420 Patriot SPX self-propelled sprayers can now be ordered with a 120-foot (36.6-m) boom, in addition to the 90-foot (27.4-m) and 100-foot (30.5-m) boom selections.
+Case IH 4420 Patriot SPX self-propelled sprayers can now be ordered with a 120-foot boom, in addition to the 90foot and 100-foot boom selections.
 With it, productivity can be up to 33 percent greater compared to the 90-foot boom.